Cleveland Foundation Public Service Fellowship

 - U.S. citizens, permanent residents or individuals who are eligible to work in the U.S. for the duration of this program

 - They cannot be a relative of a member of the Cleveland Foundation staff or the foundation’s Board of Directors

 How to Apply:

 Applications will be accepted from December 4, 2017 through February 20, 2018.

 If you have registered in our system in the past, you can skip the registration step and go directly to the Login link below:

 - To register, enter our application portal here and submit your name and email address to create a login ID.
 An email will be sent to you within 5 minutes.
 Please check your spam folder.
 Click on the link in the email to complete the registration process.

-Please be advised that, should you be selected as a semi-finalist, you must agree to a criminal background check.
-Finalists may also be required to undergo a drug screening, depending on the hiring policies of the host agency.
+Please be advised that, should you be selected as a semi-finalist, you must agree to reference checks and a criminal background check.
+Finalists may also be required to undergo additional hiring screenings such as drug screening, depending on the hiring policies of the host agency.

 Required documents (to be uploaded in .pdf format):

 - One required letter of recommendation (with 2 letters preferred) from individuals familiar with your academic work, employment experience or community/volunteer activities.